-Acclarent believes education is one of the most important tools we can provide the healthcare community.
-This is why we are proud to support advancements in medical technology, as well as ongoing education for surgeons, nurses and other health care professionals through our educational grant program.
+We believe education is one of the most important tools we can provide the healthcare community.
+This is why we are proud to support advancements in medical technology, as well as ongoing education for surgeons, nurses, and other healthcare professionals through our educational grant program.

-Every grant we award is based on 1) the merit of the educational program, as described in the submission, and 2) alignment with internal Acclarent policies.
-All grants are provided in rigorous compliance with the AdvaMed Code of Ethics for health care professionals and our internal policies.
+Every grant we award is based on 1) the merit of the educational program, as described in the submission, and 2) alignment with internal company policies.
+All grants are provided in rigorous compliance with the AdvaMed Code of Ethics for Healthcare Professionals and our internal policies.

 Organizations eligible to request educational grants

-The following types of U.S.-based organizations are eligible to request support for educational grants from Acclarent:
+The following types of organizations are eligible to request support for educational grants from Acclarent: